WildCodeSchool/st-how-to-secure-your-web-applications/oauth2integration/README.md

 ### Setup Demo

-Follow the steps in the Baeldung post linked above.
+Follow the steps for the Keycloak Realm and Client setup in the [Baeldung post](https://www.baeldung.com/spring-boot-keycloak) linked above.
-_Note: This Spring Web Application will run on port 9090, adjust the URLs in the sample accordingly._
+_Note: This Spring Web Application will run on port 9090, adjust the URLs (eg. Redirect URL) in the sample accordingly._

 ### Run Demo